School of Medicine

 Clinical Assistant Professor, Surgery - Vascular Surgery

-Bio Dr. Avise is a board certified general surgeon and vascular surgeon specializing in cutting edge treatments of vascular disease.
-She completed her training at Emory University (MD, general surgery residency) and Wake Forest School of Medicine (2 year vascular surgery research fellowship) and joined the faculty of Stanford University Division of Vascular Surgery in 2016 as an Assistant Professor of Vascular Surgery.
-She is establishing a practice at Stanford Healthcare - Valleycare Hospital in Pleasanton and Outpatient Surgery Center in Emeryville to extend the Stanford quality and innovation in vascular surgery to the East Bay communities.
+Bio Dr. Avise is a board certified vascular surgeon specializing in cutting edge treatments of vascular disease.
+She joined the faculty of Stanford University Division of Vascular Surgery in 2016 as an Assistant Professor of Vascular Surgery.
+She established Stanford?s first vascular surgery practice in SHC-Emeryville and SHC-Valleycare (Pleasanton) to extend the Stanford quality and innovation in vascular surgery to the East Bay communities.
+Dr. Avise believes that early access to high quality care is critical for patient?s best outcomes.

 Current Research and Scholarly Interests .